New Hampshire Workers' Compensation Laws

 You may represent yourself throughout this process, but many claimants choose to have an attorney help in meeting deadlines, preparing documents, and representing you against the insurance company's attorneys.

 Unfortunately, workers' compensation hearings and procedures can be complicated and time-consuming, adding to the pain of your injury.
-If you don't follow rules, your benefits could be reduced or barred altogether.
-Learn more about these requirements and your potential benefits by receiving a free claim evaluation from a local attorney who has experience with New Hampshire's workers' compensation laws.
+If you don't follow the rules, your benefits could be reduced or barred altogether.
+Learn more about these requirements and your potential benefits by speaking to a local personal injury attorney who has experience with New Hampshire's workers' compensation laws.